Masterplan and Plan of Management adopted

 The Landscape Masterplan outlines a range of improvements to enhance the park’s overall appearance and presentation, improve connections, increase safety and accessibility, provide better recreational facilities, and enhance the heritage values of the park.

 The Plan of Management (PoM) sets out how this public land is intended to be used, managed, maintained and enhanced in the future.

 The Conservation Management Plan (CMP) for Ivanhoe Park, Manly contains policies that will assist in preserving the park's heritage and sets a planning framework for any future development that may take place within the park.

-Over the coming months, we will be working with the Ivanhoe Park Design Working Group to establish priorities for the staged implementation of the masterplan actions.
+We we will be working with the Ivanhoe Park Design Working Group to establish priorities for the staged implementation of the masterplan actions.